EklectikDesign2020/Pc-Monitor/README.md

 If you do not have "pip" please follow this instruction and how to install [PIP](https://phoenixnap.com/kb/install-pip-windows).

 # Description.
-Once you have configurated your Email in the Email setup menu, type a password that serves to quit application, once the application started it will disapear, to reappear hit
-{ESC} key and reenter the password, the application will then quit.
+First you must use the Email Setup menu to configure the email address used by the application.
+To initiate the PC Monitor, enter a password in the field provided.
+The application will begin monitoring the keyboard and the window will then disappear.
+To disable the application, depress the ESC key and reenter the password in the field provided.
+The application will then stop.

 # Further updates.
 Msn server.